GreatGodApollo/qsr/README.md

   Use "qsr [command] --help" for more information about a command.
 ```

+## Included Gists
+To prevent overcrowding this README, the included gist aliases are located in [gists.md](gists.md)

 ## Supported Languages
 - Batch (Windows Only)
 - Golang